-As the temperatures dip lower, I’m always on the search for easy activities that my kids, and one of my kids’ favorite things to do is play with a sensory bin.
-I made a winter sensory bin with fake snow, and it was a huge hit for my kids.
+As the temperatures dip lower, I’m always on the search for easy activities that my kids will love, and one of my kids’ favorite things to do is play with a sensory bin.
+I made a winter sensory bin with fake snow and it was a huge hit for my kids.

-I saw a bag of fake snowflakes at the store and felt inspired to create a snow-y sensory activity for my kids.
-It was perfect recently when we were hit with a few inches of snow, and my kids aren’t the biggest fan of going out in the cold.
+I saw a bag of fake snowflakes at the store and felt inspired to create a snowy sensory activity for my kids.
+It was perfect when we were hit with a few inches of snow recently since my kids aren’t the biggest fan of going out in the cold.

 I can’t blame them!

-So, I brought the snow inside – but fake – and included winter inspired objects for them to enjoy.
-You don’t have to include everything you want; make this your own.
-However, your kids are sure to love the feel of the fake snow in this bin.
+So, I brought the snow inside – but fake – and included winter-inspired objects for them to enjoy.
+You don’t have to include everything listed; make this your own.
+Your kids are sure to love the feel of the fake snow in this bin!

 Related: Christmas Sensory Bin for Toddlers

-Years ago, I was convinced that making sensory bins was something “extra” parents did that weren’t needed, but now that I’m an occupational therapist, I’ve learned how important sensory play truly is or children.
+Years ago, I was convinced that making sensory bins was something “extra” parents did that wasn’t needed.
+Still, now that I’m an occupational therapist, I’ve learned how important sensory play truly is for children.
 Sensory bins give your child an opportunity to explore and learn through tactile play.